 - Simple deployment of project

 - Ease of debugging projects with multiple technologies and programing languages used

 - Standardized programming model

-These and many other reasons are why if you too want a software solution developed for your business, .NET is the way to go.
+These and many other reasons are why if you too want a CRM software system developed for your business, .NET is the way to go.

 After going through the process of .NET development, its history, the services you can avail, and much more, we can say that .NET is a great technology for those looking to have a new software developed today.